quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part09_4.1.2_A_generat.md

 #### Modifying Generator G for Clothing Item Generation

-Background context: In this exercise, you need to modify the generator \(G\) so that it has different output sizes in its first three layers compared to the original.
+Background context: In this exercise, you need to modify the generator $G$ so that it has different output sizes in its first three layers compared to the original.
 The new output sizes are 1000, 500, and 200 instead of 1024, 512, and 256 respectively.
 This modification ensures that the generator's architecture mirrors the discriminator's structure used in exercise 4.1.

-:p How should you modify the generator \(G\) to match the new layer sizes?
+:p How should you modify the generator $G$ to match the new layer sizes?
 ??x
-To modify the generator \(G\), you need to adjust the number of outputs in its first three layers as follows:
+To modify the generator $G$, you need to adjust the number of outputs in its first three layers as follows:
 - The first layer should have 1000 outputs.
 - The second layer should have 500 outputs.
 - The third layer should have 200 outputs.